Singularity of Levy walks in the lifted Pomeau-Manneville map: Variation of nonlinearity

-For $z\geq 2$ the only normalisable invariant density is the delta function on $\{0,1\}$, which implies almost all particles undergo purely ballistic motion in a single direction.
+{ (see also discussion in \cite{Zwei98, thaler_asymptotics_2000, korabel_separation_2010, akimoto_aging_2013}, where the invariant density of the reduced map \eqref{eqn:reduced} is shown to be asymptotic to $\tilde{\rho}(x) \propto x^{1-z}$).} For $z\geq 2$ the only normalisable invariant density is the delta function on $\{0,1\}$, which implies almost all particles undergo purely ballistic motion in a single direction.
 Also shown is the corresponding analytic result for a LW in the limit of large aging relative to measurement time, $t/t_a \ll 1$, as a special case of recently reported results in \cite{albers_nonergodicity_2022}.
 It is known that the MSD of aged walks corresponds exactly to the ensemble-averaged time-averaged MSD, with the averaging time equated to the aging time $t_a$ \cite{bothe_mean_2019}.
 In \cite{albers_nonergodicity_2022} this was calculated for a generalised LW with non-constant velocity, of which our stochastic model is merely a special case.

 The non-aged GDC from simulations is identical to that shown in Fig.~\ref{fig:tgkconvfresh}.
 As the aging time increases, the GDC from the aged ensemble converges uniformly both to the GDC from the ensemble initialised on the invariant density, where it exists (as the aged ensemble converges to the invariant one), and to the aged LW results in \cite{albers_nonergodicity_2022}, shown in red.
 While for $z<\frac32$ in regime (I) the GDC is not visibly affected by the aging, for $z>\frac32$ in regimes (II) and (III) the qualitative effect of aging is easily observed -- most notably, where in the non-aged scenario the dynamic transition at $z=2$ was marked by a total vanishing of the GDC, aging seems to wipe out this phenomenon completely, and the limit of small $t/t_a$ does not exhibit any at all of the logarithmic corrections discussed previously at $z=2$ which cause $K(z)$ to vanish.